ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 How to check the Bluetooth version of your device: google (your device name) like iphone 8 and plus Bluetooth version and you will find the answer like this:
  <img src="https://github.com/ZitaoTech/BB9900-USB_BLE_Keyboard/blob/main/Pics/BLE%20VERSION%20check.png" width = "600" height = "300" alt="BLE VERSION CHECK" align=center />

 **About the battery**: If you want to buy the keyboard, **you will need to buy the battery yourself** because of the [shipping policy of Lithium battery](https://www.dhl.de/en/toolbar/footer/informationen/gefahrgut.html) from DHL.
+The Battery type that you need to buy is **BL-5B**.
+You can first check if you can buy it on your local Amazon or ebay webside.
+If there is not, you can buy the battery on Aliexpress.
+Just buy the cheapest one, in Europe the cheapest one will cost approximaltely 6 Euros.